JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 1. Run the application again.

-2. Open the `requests.http` file and add new GET request:
+2. Open the `requests.http` file and add the new GET request:

     ```http request
     ### Get the message by its id
     GET http://localhost:8080/id
     ```

-3. Execute the GET request to retrieve all the message from database.
+3. Execute the GET request to retrieve all the messages from the database.

 4. In the **Run** tool window copy one of the ids and add it to the request, like this: